maxbarnas/sigkill.dk/blog/2019-06-30-how-to-make-sway-act-like-ratpoison.md

 retrocomputing](https://www.phoronix.com/scan.php?page=news_item&px=X.Org-Maintenance-Mode-Quickly)),
 which leaves sway as the only option.
 However, I have no prior love of i3, and I found the default key shortcuts bad.
-Specifically, sway assumes that it can be granted an entire modifier key (Alt by default) for key shortcuts.
-As an example example, `Alt-f` makes a window full screen.
+Specifically, sway assumes that it can be granted an entire modifier key (say, Alt) for key shortcuts.
+As an example, `Alt-f` makes a window full screen.
 A window manager making such assumptions is intolerable in the presence of software like [GNU Emacs](https://www.gnu.org/software/emacs/), which needs all the